/ ComfyUI / Headswap in ComfyUI: Complete Reactor and Advanced Methods Guide 2025

 I discovered the difference between face swap and headswap the hard way after a client rejected 30 face-swapped images because the neck, hair, and head shape didn't match their requirements.
 Face swap replaces facial features while preserving the target's head shape, hair, and structure.
 Headswap replaces the entire head including hair, shape, and proportions, producing dramatically different results that solve problems face swap can't touch.

-In this guide, you'll get complete headswap workflows for ComfyUI using Reactor and advanced techniques, including source image preparation for optimal results, neck blending strategies to hide seams, lighting and color matching between source and target, production workflows for consistent batch processing, and troubleshooting for the most common headswap failures.
+In this comprehensive headswap ComfyUI guide, you'll get complete headswap workflows for ComfyUI using Reactor and advanced techniques, including source image preparation for optimal results, neck blending strategies to hide seams, lighting and color matching between source and target, production workflows for consistent batch processing, and troubleshooting for the most common headswap failures.
+If you're new to ComfyUI, start with our ComfyUI basics and essential nodes guide to understand the fundamentals before diving into headswap ComfyUI workflows.

 Why Headswap Is Different from Face Swap